Conditional Email Notifications

 At the bottom of the page, click the Show the list of available aliases for this form link and scroll down to find the alias for your hidden field.

-Go back to the Notifications page and enter the hidden field alias surrounded by double percent signs (see image below) into the Send Responses to box.
+Go back to the Notifications page and enter the hidden field alias surrounded by double percent signs (see image below) into the Send Responses To box.
 Click Apply.

 Note: If you would like the "Email Responses To" field to be hidden, place it within a section and hide the section with the Access Control settings.